brainybryan69/tp/docs/DeveloperGuide.md

    1. Re-launch the app by double-clicking the jar file.<br>
        Expected: The most recent window size and location is retained.

-1. _{ more test cases …​ }_

-### Adding a person

-1. Adding a person with correct details
-   1. Prerequisites: List all persons using the `list` command.
-   2. Test case: `add n/John Doe p/98765432 e/johnd@example.com a/John street, block 123, #01-01`
-      Expected: A new contact 'John Doe' is added to the list.
-Details of the new contact shown in the status message.
-Timestamp in the status bar is updated.
-   3. Test case: `add n/Betsy Crowe t/friend e/betsycrowe@example.com p/1234567 a/New Street, #02-02`
-      Expected: A new contact 'Betsy Crowe' is added to the list with the tag 'friend'.

-2. Adding a person with incorrect details
-   1. Prerequisites: List all persons using the `list` command.
-   2. Test case: `add n/John Doe p/98765432` (missing email)
-      Expected: No person is added.
-Error details shown in the status message.
-   3. Test case: `add n/John Doe p/98765432 e/johnd@example.com a/John street, block 123, #01-01` (duplicate of a person already in the list)
-      Expected: No person is added.
-Error details shown in the status message.
-   4. Other incorrect add commands to try: `add`, `add n/`, `add n/John Doe p/abc`
-      Expected: Similar to previous.

-### Deleting a person

-1. Deleting a person while all persons are being shown

-   1. Prerequisites: List all persons using the `list` command.
-Multiple persons in the list.

-   1. Test case: `delete 1`<br>
-      Expected: First contact is deleted from the list.
-Details of the deleted contact shown in the status message.
-Timestamp in the status bar is updated.

-   1. Test case: `delete 0`<br>
-      Expected: No person is deleted.
-Error details shown in the status message.
-Status bar remains the same.

 ### Editing a person